nibbstack/erc721/README.md

 # ERC-721 Token — Reference Implementation

 This is the complete reference implementation of the [ERC-721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) non-fungible token standard for the Ethereum and Wanchain blockchains.
-This is an open source project, complete with [Specron](https://specron.github.io/framework/) testing.
+This is an open-source project, complete with [Specron](https://specron.github.io/framework/) testing.

-Purpose of this implementation is to provide a good starting point for anyone who wants to use and develop non-fungible tokens on the Ethereum and Wanchain blockchains.
+The purpose of this implementation is to provide a good starting point for anyone who wants to use and develop non-fungible tokens on the Ethereum and Wanchain blockchains.
 Instead of re-implementing the ERC-721 yourself you can use this code which has gone through multiple audits and we hope it will be extensively used by the community in the future.

 If you are looking for a more feature-rich and advanced ERC721 implementation, then check out the [0xcert Framework](https://github.com/0xcert/framework).